Skip to content

 48. Best Slack emoji of the year?

-For a full 5-day December workplace event with a trivia day and a wellness day, the 53 spirit week ideas for work doc covers the arc.
-For a 60 to 90-minute hosted live round, 89 party trivia questions works as a host script.
+For a full 5-day December workplace event, trivia day and wellness day included, the 53 spirit week ideas for work doc maps the whole arc.
+For a single hosted live round in the 60 to 90-minute range, the 89 party trivia questions read like a host script.

 Christmas Icebreaker Questions (23 Prompts)

-Editorial infographic: Christmas icebreaker grid showing 6 topic tiles (movies, traditions, food, music, gift memories, December routine) plus a Die Hard 58/42 split callout and 3 LearnClash split rates Figure 4: Christmas icebreakers as cultural prompts, not religious tests.
+Editorial infographic: Christmas icebreaker grid showing 6 topic tiles (movies, traditions, food, music, gift memories, December routine) plus a "Is Die Hard a Christmas movie?" debate callout Figure 4: Christmas icebreakers as cultural prompts, not religious tests.

-Use this set when you know the room is mostly Christmas-only, or when an opt-in subset has self-picked in.
-Skip it as the default.
-The inclusive-winter set above is the safer opener.
+Reach for this set when you already know the room skews Christmas-only, or when an opt-in subgroup has self-selected in.
+Don’t make it the default.
+The inclusive-winter set above opens a cold room more safely every time.

 Duel me on Christmas trivia →